DavidHaslam/Times-Armenian-to-Unicode/README.md

 NB.
 Times Armenian does not have a character for the **Armenian Hyphen**.
 It had the RTF code **\\--** in its place.

 FIO.
-It used the **small tilde \x{02DC}** in its place in some separately exported PDF files.
+It used the **small tilde \x{02DC}** in its place in some separately generated PDF files.

+Both these pecularities may have been due to a quirk of how Quark XPress exports to RTF or prints to PDF.

 This exception is not currently included in my mapping table.
+It was rectified separately afterwards.

 Likewise, the table excludes the five Armenian ligatures and two other Armenian Unicode characters.